 8. Add vegetables to stuffing cubes and sausage.

 9. Add broth, egg, rosemary, sage, parsley, 1/2 tsp. salt, and 1/2 tsp. black pepper.
-Mix until evenly moistened and bread is softened.
+Mix until evenly moistened and the bread is softened.

-10. *If using walnuts add them in here.
+10. *If using walnuts, add them in here.

 11. Transfer stuffing to the prepared baking dish and bake uncovered for 65-75 minutes until deeply golden brown and crisp on top.